dxos/dxos/docs/docs/guide/quick-start.md

 kube status # verify it's running
 ```

-Once KUBE is running, you're ready to deploy \:sparkles:.
+Once KUBE is running, you're ready to deploy.

 Read more: